destinmoulton/cagen/README.md

 - hogan.js - HTML template rendering
 - Bootstrap - Tabs and buttons
 - jQuery - Bootstrap requirement
+- flexicolorpicker - The color picker for the border, active, and inactive cells.

 The requirements for the node CoffeeScript transpiler are located in the package.json file and can be installed via npm.